JadeRschCorner/FCM/README.md

 ```

 ## Step 2: Quality Control
-- Detect and remove anomalies by checking 1) flow rate, 2) signal acquisition, 3) dynamic range, then continue same process with cleaning and transformation
+Detect and remove anomalies by checking 1) flow rate, 2) signal acquisition, 3) dynamic range, then continue same process with cleaning and transformation
-- takes a while; remove bad anomalies "out-of-range" events
+- Takes a while; remove bad anomalies "out-of-range" events
 ```{r}
 # Quality Check of samples
 flow_auto_qc(fs_comp)
 ```

 ## Step 3: Transformation
-- Transform data to improve visualization and separate negative and positive events into discrete populations.
+Transform data to improve visualization and separate negative and positive events into discrete populations.
 - Optimal transformation for each parameter is data-dependent.
 - Methods include:
   - Log transformation